romdevios/LayoutChain/README.md

 LayoutChain has simple intuitive syntax and decreased compilation time of views layout setup.
 Easy access to creating single constraint and features to setup own UIStackView with a little amount of constraints.

 ### Motivation
-The idea was to create lightweight wrapper on AutoLayout without lossing acces to native API.
+The idea was to create lightweight wrapper on AutoLayout without lossing access to native API.
 Other frameworks may have a lot of generics and operators overload that can significantly increase the time for type-checking during compilation.
 Some frameworks has complex API to construct layout but even do not has simple functions to take a single constraint for its managing.

 ## Contents
 - [Requirements](#requirements)